 Here's some detail on "Choosing an Army" from Warhammer Community.

 "Battle Forged" is still the defining term for a Fluffy or as-intended Army, and gives benefits similar to how it does in 7th.
 Detachments are now the default Force Organization "Chart," providing guidelines for how much you can field in what combinations, with various bonuses for "fluffier" options, ala not min-max lists.
-These bonuses include a new thing called Strategems, which you get separate Command Points for, and you earn more points for more Narrative/more complex Detachments.
-So, for example, the Detachment that forces you to take Tactical Marines as 3/4 of your army is going to give you far more Strategem points than, say, your buddy's Detachment of four Daemon Princes.
+These bonuses include a new thing called Stratagems, which you get separate Command Points for, and you earn more points for more Narrative/more complex Detachments.
+So, for example, the Detachment that forces you to take Tactical Marines as 3/4 of your army is going to give you far more Stratagem points than, say, your buddy's Detachment of four Daemon Princes.

 Here are some examples of Detachments we've seen so far:

 Note the Command Benefits, that the smaller, simpler Detachment (which need only be 1 Troop and 1 HQ) grants no Benefits, while the larger, more complex one below will be the majority of an Army, but grants 9 Command Points.